RAKWireless/rakwireless-docs/docs/Product-Categories/WisBlock/RAK5005-O/Datasheet/README.md

 For convenience, there is a USB connector for debugging.
 It is connected directly to MCU’s USB port (if supported).
 You can access the internal MCU by connecting to a computer’s USB port directly.
 This USB connector is also used as a battery charging port.

 Each module has a method designed to connect and fasten the module easily.
-These connectors are **high-speed board to board connector**, they provide signal integrity for each data bus.
+These connectors are **high-speed board-to-board connectors**, they provide signal integrity for each data bus.
 A set of screws are used for attaching the module under the environment with vibrations.

 To avoid electromagnetic interference and heating interference, the sensor connectors on the WisBlock Base are designed to be installed on both sides of the PCB.
 Also, a sensor module can be attached either on the top layer or the bottom layer of the WisBlock Base board.